 Students attending the School come from a variety of backgrounds and nationalities.
-The following information describes the student profile for 2016.
+The following information describes the student profile for 2017.
 Additional information can be found on My School website.

-Girls Boys LBOTE Total Students 172 196 105 368
+Girls Boys LBOTE Total Students 168 199 102 367

-^{} Language Background Other than English
+\ Language Background Other than English

-The school enrolment has changed over the last seven years with student enrolments in the Primary classes being higher than the Infants classes.
-As noted previously, the cultural diversity of the school continues to grow and this aspect of our school community is highly valued.
+The School enrolment has changed over the last seven years with enrolments in the primary classes being higher than the infants classes.
+As noted previously, the cultural diversity of the School continues to grow - an aspect that is highly valued.